brandonjschwartz/engineering-website/_posts/ootd.md

 ![ootd](http://i.imgur.com/RSLiD.jpg)

-Outfit of the day by Sara!
+Outfit Of The day by Sara!

 YP fashion police spotted Sara with an awesome spiky t-shirt.
 She got it at a secret store called [Foreign Exchange Clothing Store](http://www.shopfe.net/eshop/pages.php?pageid=37) so don't tell anybody it exist.